Automate schema migrations using DizzleORM and GitHub Actions - Manage thousands of tenants with this workflow

 For information about "pooled" vs "unpooled" connections in Neon, see Connection pooling.

-• Adjustments were made to ensure that the integration correctly branches from the primary branch of your Neon project after changing the primary branch.
+• Adjustments were made to ensure that the integration correctly branches from the default branch of your Neon project after changing the default branch.

 • Resolved a problem encountered during the Neon Vercel Integration setup that caused inconsistencies in the branch, roles, and databases displayed when selecting a Neon project.